accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 - EN 301 549 V3.2.1 (2021-03): *10.1.3.2 Meaningful sequence*, *10.2.1.1 Keyboard*, *10.2.4.3 Focus order*.

 #### [Criterion 6.2](#crit-6-2) [A] Information must not be conveyed solely by [shape, size or location](glossaire.md#indication-conveyed-only-by-shape-size-or-location).
 Is this rule respected? {id="crit-6-2"}
-- **[Test 6.2.1](#test-6-2-1)** For each change to the type or style of a character that conveys information, the information must not be conveyed solely by the [shape, size or location](glossaire.md#indication-conveyed-only-by-shape-size-or-location).
+- **[Test 6.2.1](#test-6-2-1)** For each change to the character type or style that conveys information, the information must not be conveyed solely by the [shape, size or location](glossaire.md#indication-conveyed-only-by-shape-size-or-location).
 Is this rule respected? {id="test-6-2-1"}
 - **[Test 6.2.2](#test-6-2-2)** For each visual indication conveyed by positioning or the presence of a special character conveying information, the information must not be conveyed solely by [shape, size or location](glossaire.md#indication-conveyed-only-by-shape-size-or-location).
 Is this rule respected? {id="test-6-2-2"}